Last updated: 11/21/2022

 - The U.S. Embassy and Consulate in Kazakhstan advises potential travelers to reconsider visits to Kazakhstan at this time due to the risk of COVID-19 in country.

 - U.S. citizens can visit Kazakhstan without a visa for up to 30 days for all purposes of travel, with the exceptions of employment and missionary work.
 Individuals traveling visa-free in Kazakhstan cannot stay for longer than 30 days at once, or for more than a total of 90 days during any six-month period.
-A PCR Test is required for entry.

 - Visitors may arrive via overland entry through Russia, Kyrgyzstan, and Uzbekistan.
-PCR tests are required for entry.

 - Please note that immigration questions are the purview of the Government of Kazakhstan, and we are not permitted to intervene on matters related to entering Kazakhstan.
 Such matters should be directed to the Kazakhstani Embassy in the United States or, if applicable, your employer.